Nationalism in the EU Teacher Workshop

 Faculty and staff in the Center of European Studies convened a teachers’ workshop on nationalism and populism as resurgent trends in European and American politics.
-The workshop will look at the history and the politics of nationalism in the post-War and Cold War eras, and how populism is coming back into fashion in both Europe and the US since the Fall of the Berlin Wall (1989).
-We will examine the crises that led to a surge in nationalism (such as globalization and the refugee crisis) and how populist tactics from both the left and right ends of the political spectrum are hampering the day to day workings of political life (Germany, Spain, the US, the Netherlands).
+The workshop looked at the history and the politics of nationalism in the post-War and Cold War eras, and how populism is coming back into fashion in both Europe and the US since the Fall of the Berlin Wall (1989).
+We examined the crises that led to a surge in nationalism (such as globalization and the refugee crisis) and how populist tactics from both the left and right ends of the political spectrum are hampering the day to day workings of political life (Germany, Spain, the US, the Netherlands).
 We also looked at the history of why certain countries and areas of Europe and the US are more susceptible to nationalist leanings than others.

 The Jean Monnet European Union Center of Excellence (JMEUCE) at UW-Madison took applications for this year’s study trip to Brussels, Belgium.
 The study trip occurred from June 17th to June 23rd, and our Center provided travel grants to support one Wisconsin community college educator and two undergraduates to attend this five-day long trip.
 The recipients were Lisa Hollman from Madison College and UW-Madison undergraduates Violet Richardson and Jordan Jerrett.

 In 2016, Joel Ryan from Madison College received the community college travel grant to spend one week in Brussels learning about the European Union.
 He shared his experiences here.

 Torsten Schimanski “The Response to the Skills Gap Issue: Apprenticeships!”